 Dividend growth investing focuses on the ability of a company to grow its payouts over time.
 If you are patient this could lead to higher payouts in the long run.
-For example, over the last year, Disney (see our case study), has paid $1.49 per share in dividends, whereas in 2012 it paid $0.75 per share.
+For example, in 2017, Disney (see our case study), paid $1.49 per share in dividends, whereas in 2012 it paid $0.75 per share.

 That means you've almost doubled your income from Disney stock over the last four years.
 On the contrary, AT&T's dividend has paid $1.92 as a 2016 annual dividend, where as it paid $1.76 in 2012.
 The dividend here has not even grown 10%.

 This is very important as if you are looking to retire on dividends and your income does not go up with inflation then you will be worse off as the years go by.

 This is why bond prices react so badly when there is even a hint of future inflation.
 Bonds (generally) have a fixed coupon (that's why it is called fixed income!) so the payouts do not go up.
 Dividends that grow with inflation mean that your income will be protected in real (inflation adjusted) terms.

 According to Manulife Asset Management, the total returns from dividend growers has been 10.1% per annum (pa) from the S&P 500 between 1921 and 2014, compared to 9.3% pa for all dividend paying stocks, 7.6% from dividend maintainers and 2.6% from non-dividend paying stocks.